SDM-TIB/RML_Verifier/README.md

 	* Ontology-mapping mode: This mode is similar to the ontology mode but requires mapping to be inputed.
 * name: Name of the data set.
 * mapping: Location of the mapping.
 * user: User for the database.
-(This option is only necessary if a MySQL or Postgres database is being used)
+(This option is only necessary if a MySQL database is being used)
 * password: Password for the database.
-(This option is only necessary if a MySQL or Postgres database is being used)
+(This option is only necessary if a MySQL database is being used)
 * host: Host for the database.
-(This option is only necessary if a MySQL or Postgres database is being used)
+(This option is only necessary if a MySQL database is being used)
 * port: Port for the database.
 (This option is only necessary if a MySQL database is being used)
 * db: Postgres database is being used.
-(This option is only necessary if a MySQL or Postgres database is being used)
+(This option is only necessary if a MySQL database is being used)